MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/CreateHomePage.md

 Tip: If you selected a ready-made layout during install, chances are that layout contains a "home page" template.
 Select that as your first page then edit it to suit your needs.

+## Web App as your Home Page
+You may want to have a web app built using Angular, jQuery, React, Vue, Google Map, Map Box, or ESRI Map as your home page.

+For any of these instances Cosmos "pages" can then be used for documentation for users regarding your app.
+Examples include instructions on how to use the application, or, how to read the map, or where to get more information.

+Cosmos pages could also host other applications that compliment the one on your home page.

+If you are choosing this pattern for your Cosmos site.